-- B. New Mexico Junior College is a tax supported educational institution whose mission is to provide an educational opportunity to all who enroll.
+New Mexico Junior College is a tax supported educational institution whose mission is to provide an educational opportunity to all who enroll.
 Attendance is not compulsory, and whether the opportunity to attend is called a "right" or "privilege," it is optional and voluntary.
 The enrollment of a student at the College is a voluntary entrance into the academic community.
 By such entrance, the student voluntarily assumes obligations of performance and behavior, which are imposed by the College relevant to its lawful missions, processes, and functions.
 These obligations may be much higher than those imposed on all citizens by civil and criminal law.
 New Mexico Junior College is a learning community consisting of students, faculty, and staff.
 Just as any community has a culture, along with written and unwritten "expectations" for conduct, NMJC also has a culture and associated expectations for behavior.
 The community's expectation is that conduct is marked by integrity.
 Any student who chooses to enroll at NMJC also chooses to become part of this community and make constructive contributions to its culture.
-This choice is attended by an obligation to conduct oneself in such a way as to facilitate the mission of the community which is to "...pursue and share knowledge..."
-The following principles are part of the collective expectation of the members of this community relative to personal conduct.
-We hope they serve to explain and illustrate our position. - Civility- Members of a learning community interact with others in a courteous and polite manner.
-Members of the community have a right to respect the values, opinions, or feelings of others. - Ethical Behavior- The pursuit of a higher education is a privilege.
-Associated with that privilege is an obligation to aspire to a set of principles and values that demonstrate a commitment to fairness, honesty, empathy, and achievement. - Morality- Members of a learning community commit to ideals of right human conduct.
-This is lifestyle that seeks to harm no one and attempts to be a positive contributor in every interaction. - Respect- Every member of this community should seek to both gain and demonstrate respect.
-Members should hold one another in high regard.
-Each individual should conduct him or herself in a manner worthy of that regard.
-That regard is gained by decent and correct behavior.
+This choice is attended by an obligation to conduct oneself in such a way as to facilitate the mission of the community which is to "...pursue and share knowledge...".

 The learning community at New Mexico Junior College does not intend to be prescriptive regarding the personal beliefs and value systems of its members.
 However, this community does believe that it has a right to expect its members to demonstrate personal responsibility and integrity in word and deed.
 When the conduct of any member falls outside the bounds of civil, moral, and ethical behavior, that member can expect the community of New Mexico Junior College to call such conduct into question.
 The College reserves the right to discipline students or student organizations for inappropriate actions to secure compliance with these higher obligations.
-Students failing to maintain these higher obligations may be asked to leave the academic community.
-Students are expected to comply with all College policies and procedures and the Code of Conduct as outlined in the student handbook.
-New Mexico Junior College officials have inherent authority to maintain order and discipline students.
-Students are expected to comply with all College policies and procedures.
-Students are also advised that violations of policy are cumulative in nature.
-Although the NMJC Student Disciplinary System may have some terminology and actions that mirror the legal system, it should not be confused with the criminal justice system.